paypal/paypal-here-sdk-ios-distribution/README.md

 an "access token" which can be used to make API calls on the merchant's behalf.
 Additionally, a "refresh token" is returned in that exchange that allows you to get a new access token at some point in the future without merchant interaction.
 All of this is based on two pieces of data from your application - an app id and a secret.
-You can setup PayPal Access and/or create an application via the [devportal](https://devportal.x.com/).
-As of this writing your application will still need to be specifically enabled for the PayPal Here scope, so contact your most friendly PayPalian for that bit (probably Tony Leach or Max Metral, not that we're not all friendly).
-Also, you may refer to the documentation for the server API (link to come) for more detailed information on setting up and using PayPal Access.
+You can setup PayPal Access and/or create an application via the [devportal](https://developer.paypal.com/).
+As of this writing your application will still need to be specifically enabled for the PayPal Here scope, please contact us at DL-PayPal-Here-SDK <DL-PayPal-Here-SDK@ebay.com>.
 You'll note that it asks you for a Return URL, and that this Return URL must be http or https.
 This means you can't redirect directly back to your mobile app after a login.
 But the good news is this would be a terrible idea anyways.
 You never want to store your application secret on a mobile device - you can't be sure it isn't jailbroken or